U.S. Treasury yields head higher with talk of economic stimulus

 President Donald Trump and Republican lawmakers discussed stimulus plans to bolster the economy on Tuesday afternoon.
 At an earlier White House meeting with healthcare executives, Trump said his administration intended to help airlines and the cruise line industry.

-Oil also regained some losses from its biggest one-day decline since the Gulf War in 1991, as the possibility of economic stimulus encouraged buying and Russia signaled that it may yet hold talks with OPEC about cooperation on output cuts.
+Oil also regained some losses from Monday's biggest one-day decline since the 1991 Gulf War as the possibility of economic stimulus encouraged buying and Russia signaled that it may yet hold talks with OPEC about cooperation on output cuts.

 The Treasury Department saw soft demand for a $38 billon sale of three-year notes, with especially weak interest from direct bidders.
 These include large central banks such as China's and Japan’s, and some fund managers.